vacu9708/Embedded-system/ARM architecture/3. Memory/readme.md

 - Modified virtual address translations are globally mapped from ARMv6, considering the 32-bit modified virtual address plus ASID values when non-global address is accessed.
 - The FCSE mechanism is deprecated in ARMv6.
 Concurrent use of FCSE and ASID leads to unpredictable behavior.

-TLB entries are used to control access permissions, memory region attributes, and the physical address used for external memory accesses or tightly coupled memory.<br>
 ### TLB Match Process
 Each TLB entry contains a modified virtual address, a page size, a physical address, and memory properties.
 It's associated with an application space identifier (ASID) or marked as global.<br>
 - A match occurs if the higher order bits of the modified virtual address match and the ASID is the same.